 When the COVID-19 coronavirus first surfaced in Asia, it caused major problems for anybody sourcing inventory from China.
 As it spread to other countries, nearly 75% of companies experienced disruption in their supply chain, causing frustration for both buyers and sellers.
 During this time, 44% of sellers lacked a backup plan to deal with these disruptions, according to a survey by the Institute of Supply Management (ISM).

 This raised a big warning flag: as an ecommerce seller, you need to have at least dual sourcing for products and a rapid way to add or change suppliers.
 You never want to be in a position where one supplier has the power to halt sales, whether because of environmental disruptions, an inability to scale or conflicts in the business relationship itself.

-Interestingly some manufacturers are now planning to diversify outside of China (or any single location) themselves, following COVID-19 scares.
-Consider partnering with diversified manufacturers such as these to further reduce risk.
+Interestingly some manufacturers are diversify outside of China (or any single location).
+Consider partnering with diversified manufacturers across the globe to further reduce risk.

 Though new suppliers may come with new, potentially higher costs, they can also offer additional benefits like shorter lead times and cheaper replacements costs.
 Take note of these differences as you evaluate suppliers, and regularly check for new competitive offerings in the marketplace.